 Ask the expert

-The infographic suggests ask a librarian, but that’s not particularly accessible these days.
+The infographic suggests asking a librarian, but that’s not particularly accessible these days.
 There are a lot of fact-checking websites, though; these may be helpful in terms of evaluating statements coming from politicians about the pandemic.
 When it comes to public health experts, the World Health Organization is a good place to go for information.
 Despite the U.S. decision to cut off funding, the WHO is still the organization that is the most in the know about what’s happening with this pandemic on a global scale.
 Your national and local public health authorities are also a good place to go.

 Government and a free press